-No one likes a traffic stop, but doing these few things will ensure yours ends safely for everyone.
+No one likes a traffic stop, but doing these few things when you concealed carry will ensure yours ends safely for everyone.

 Officer safety is the overriding element in any police interaction with the public.
 A police officer does not know what to expect, so you can bet he or she is expecting the worst until such time as he or she is given a clear indication that an interaction will be peaceful and without incident.
 Even so, all cops know good incidents can go bad very quickly.
 It is sad but true that anything can happen at any time.
 There is no such thing as a routine traffic stop.